-Here are six guidelines for musicians, adapted from Chapter 9 of The Musician’s Way.
+Here are six public speaking guidelines for performers, adapted from Chapter 9 of The Musician’s Way.

 1. Speak at the Start

-If you plan to greet listeners at the start of a concert, speak immediately following your entrance, as applause ends, rather than deferring until you finish setting up and tuning.
+If you plan to greet listeners at the start of a concert, speak immediately following your entrance, as applause wanes, rather than deferring until after you set up and tune.